From eight to eighty, kids never lack things to do in Tahoe. And if they’re under 17, they stay free!

 - Super cool waterwheel Koi pond, home to three much-loved turtles

-- Free buffet breakfast—everyone eats as much as they want!
+- Full breakfast buffet—everyone eats as much as they want!

 - Kids 17 and under stay for free!